PagSeguro Digital (NYSE:PAGS) Sees Large Volume Increase

-PagSeguro Digital Ltd. (NYSE:PAGS – Get Rating) saw unusually-strong trading volume on Wednesday .
-Approximately 267,053 shares traded hands during trading, a decline of 92% from the previous session’s volume of 3,418,896 shares.The stock last traded at $20.21 and had previously closed at $18.61.
+PagSeguro Digital Ltd. (NYSE:PAGS – Get Rating) shares saw an uptick in trading volume on Tuesday .
+186,166 shares traded hands during mid-day trading, a decline of 96% from the previous session’s volume of 4,213,012 shares.The stock last traded at $19.89 and had previously closed at $19.76.

-Several brokerages recently weighed in on PAGS.
-HSBC lowered PagSeguro Digital from a “buy” rating to a “hold” rating and cut their target price for the stock from $57.00 to $23.00 in a research report on Monday, January 31st.
-Scotiabank began coverage on PagSeguro Digital in a research report on Wednesday, December 1st.
-They issued an “outperform” rating and a $39.00 target price on the stock.
-UBS Group lowered PagSeguro Digital from a “buy” rating to a “neutral” rating and cut their target price for the stock from $50.00 to $30.00 in a research report on Tuesday, January 4th.
-Evercore ISI began coverage on PagSeguro Digital in a research report on Friday, February 18th.
+Several equities research analysts have weighed in on the company.
+The Goldman Sachs Group downgraded PagSeguro Digital from a “buy” rating to a “neutral” rating and cut their price target for the stock from $60.00 to $27.00 in a research report on Wednesday, January 26th.
+Scotiabank began coverage on shares of PagSeguro Digital in a research note on Wednesday, December 1st.
+They issued an “outperform” rating and a $39.00 price target on the stock.
+HSBC lowered shares of PagSeguro Digital from a “buy” rating to a “hold” rating and decreased their price target for the company from $57.00 to $23.00 in a research note on Monday, January 31st.
+Itau BBA Securities lowered shares of PagSeguro Digital from an “outperform” rating to a “market perform” rating in a research note on Thursday, December 16th.
+Finally, Evercore ISI started coverage on shares of PagSeguro Digital in a research note on Friday, February 18th.
 They issued a “hold” rating and a $19.00 target price on the stock.
-Finally, The Goldman Sachs Group lowered PagSeguro Digital from a “buy” rating to a “neutral” rating and cut their target price for the stock from $60.00 to $27.00 in a research report on Wednesday, January 26th.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and five have given a buy rating to the stock.
-According to MarketBeat, PagSeguro Digital currently has an average rating of “Hold” and an average price target of $35.42.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and five have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $35.42.

 PagSeguro Digital Ltd. engages in the provision of financial technology solutions focused on Micro-Merchants, Small Companies and Medium-Sized Companies, or Small Medium Enterprises.
 Its business model covers the following pillars: Multiple digital payment solutions; In-person payments via POS devices that sell to merchants; Free digital accounts; Issuer of prepaid cards to clients for spending or withdrawing account balances, and Operating as an acquirer.